 - Naturpedic Organic Mattress– this mattress is organic, non-toxic, and GOTS certified.
 No flame retardants or chemical adhesives here!

-- Happsy Organic Mattress In A Box– Happsy matresses are certified organic, made in the USA, and a very affordable, healthier option.
+- Happsy Organic Mattress In A Box– Happsy mattresses are certified organic, made in the USA, and a very affordable, healthier option.

-- Joy Bed Mattress– these matresses are made with natural materials, have an organic cover, and are a good option if you are looking for healthier materials with a more affordable price.
+- Joy Bed Mattress– these mattresses are made with natural materials, have an organic cover, and are a good option if you are looking for healthier materials with a more affordable price.

 We don’t often think about replacing our pillows unless it is getting worn out but did you know that pillows often have dead skin cells, sweat, natural oils, and dust mites.

 In fact, after just 6-12 months there could be more dust mites than not in your pillow!
 Yikes!!

 There are ways to decrease dust mites and other unwanted materials that are in your pillow.
 First, regular cleaning is essential but the material you choose has an effect too.